RevGalBlogPals, Inc. is a 501(c)(3) registered in the state of Texas. We are committed to ecumenism, as demonstrated in the makeup of our Board .

 She blogs at Terrapin Station

-Rev. Sharon M. Temple is serving as Designated Pastor of Brookmeade Congregational United Church of Christ in Nashville, TN.
+Rev. Sharon M. Temple is a retired United Church of Christ pastor living in Austin, TX.

 Sharon convenes our Ask the Matriarch feature, writes for The Pastor is Political, and serves on the RevGals board.
 She blogs at Tidings of Comfort and Joy and is among the contributors to the RevGals book, There’s a Woman in the Pulpit (SkyLight Paths).